-While waiting for your fresh baked bread, which will be ready later int afternoon, visit the neighboring Monasterio Santa María Mayor de Oseira.
+While waiting for your fresh baked bread, which will be ready later in the afternoon, visit the neighboring Monasterio Santa María Mayor de Oseira.
 During the Middle Ages this vast monastery controlled a large area.
 Within the monastery is an impressive Cistercian chapel.
 The Monastery supplied the flour for the bakers of Cea.
 Upon arrival at the monastery you will be greeted graciously by one of six monks.
 On the tour the guide showed us the scriptorium.
 We met two monks who worked together to illustrate Bible passages for the internet in the same room where for centuries manuscripts were copied by hand.

 Return to the baker in San Cristóbal de Cea to pick up fresh bread and drive a few minutes to Parador de los Reyes Católicos in Santiago de Compostela where you will spend the next two nights.
 Erected as a hospital / shelter for pilgrims by Queen Isabel and her husband Fernando, it is a magnificent building, filled with priceless artifacts.
 Worth every dime (or is it a peseta).
-But if you are on a budget Hotel San Francisco is right around the corner.

 Day 8 - Santiago de Compostela

-Start your day visiting the major pilgrimage route since Middle Ages: the Cathedral of Santiago de Compostela.
+Start your day visiting the major pilgrimage destination since Middle Ages: the Cathedral of Santiago de Compostela.
 Lunch at the Parador restaurant.
 Another great place to have lunch – or dinner – is Don Quixote restaurant.
 To get there, continue down the hill from the parador, turn right and soon you will find the restaurant, recommended by the Ramón the parador conserje.
 He was right: we feasted on amazingly fresh seafood from the local area cooked artfully.
-My favorite dish is the steamed berberechos tiny clams.
+My favorite dish is the steamed berberechos - tiny clams.

 Day 9 - Lugo to Cangas de Onís

 Lugo is a remarkable walled city where you can can walk around the stone battlements.
-I find the Municipal Market a lot of fun with seafood so fresh it is still wiggling, and bowers of fresh greens and vegetables, not to mention loaves of Pan de Gallego – Galician bread with its crunchy crust and a glutenous interior filled with holes.
+I find the Municipal Market a lot of fun with seafood so fresh it is still wiggling, and bowers of fresh greens and vegetables, not to mention loaves of Pan Gallego – Galician bread with its crunchy crust and a glutenous interior filled with holes.

 Drive north about an hour to have lunch in Ribadeo at the Restaurante San Miguel which overlooks the boat harbor.
-Their its excellent food is attentively served.
+There its excellent food is attentively served.
 Proceed to Cangas de Onís (2 hours from Ribadeo).
 The ancient site of civilization since the time of dolmens Visigoths which was the nexus of resistance to the Moors.
 In the hills the shepherds here make a precious Gamaneo sheep’s milk cheese.
 Stay at Parador Monasterio de San Pedro de Villanueva: an amazing 12th century stone structure located by a running brook where the sportsmen come to try their luck.
 There is a new section of rooms which are fine in every way; but if you want to treat yourself, ask for one of the suites located inside the old monastery.
 They are beautifully appointed and it is quite a treat to fall asleep hearing a bubbling brook outside your window.

 Day 10 - Cangas de Onís and Environs